Hocus Pocus 2: Thora Birch Teases Dani’s Return in Disney+ Sequel - News Break

 Hocus Pocus 2: Thora Birch Teases Dani’s Return in Disney+ Sequel

-Thora Birch appears to hint at a rematch with the Sanderson Sisters in Hocus Pocus 2, the long-awaited sequel taking flight on Disney+ in 2022.
-Birch plays Dani Dennison, the eight-year-old Halloween-loving little sister of Max (Omri Katz), in the 1993 film where Max accidentally resurrects the witchy sisters — Sarah (Sarah Jessica Parker), Mary (Kathy Najimy), and Winifred "Winnie" Sanderson (Bette Midler) — in present-day Salem, Massachusetts.
-With the help of Allison (Vinessa Shaw) and teen-turned-talking black cat Thackery Binx (Jason Marsden), Max and Dani defeat the witches who will awake once more and wreak havoc nearly 30 years later in Hocus Pocus 2.comicbook.com
+We reported yesterday that Hocus Pocus 2 is a go, but here’s some extra news from comicbook.com- Thora Birch appears to hint at a rematch with the Sanderson Sisters in Hocus Pocus 2, the long-awaited sequel taking flight on Disney+ in 2022.
+Birch plays Dani Dennison, the eight-year-old Halloween-loving little sister of Max (Omri Katz), in the 1993 film where Max accidentally resurrects the witchy sisters — Sarah (Sarah Jessica Parker), Mary (Kathy Najimy), and Winifred “Winnie” Sanderson (Bette Midler) — in present-day Salem, Massachusetts.
+With the help of Allison (Vinessa Shaw) and teen-turned-talking black cat Thackery Binx (Jason Marsden), Max and Dani defeat the witches who will awake once more and wreak havoc nearly 30 years later in Hocus Pocus 2.www.themainstreetmouse.com